sottey/redovc/README.md

 * A task status can be specified (doing, waiting, evening, etc)

 ## Downloading
-Find the installation for your device in the releases section of the GitHub project [here](https://github.com/sottey/redovc/releases)
+Find the installation for your device in the releases section of the GitHub project [here](https://github.com/sottey/redo.vc/releases)

 ## Future Plans
-* ~~Theming capabilities~~
+* [DONE] Search capabilities
+* [DONE] Theming capabilities
-* ~~Adding additional due strings (End of quarter, End of Month)~~
+* [DONE] Adding additional due strings (End of quarter, End of Month)
 * Syncing via cloud providers (Google Drive, iCloud, Dropbox, etc.)
 * Web UI
 * Importing from common formats
 * Config file defaults
 * Whatever you would like to see!
-[Let me know](https://github.com/sottey/redovc/discussions)
+[Let me know](https://github.com/sottey/redo.vc/discussions)

 ## Building

-redovc is available for most configurations.
+Redo.vc is available for most configurations.
 Go to the relase page, download the proper archive for your device.

 Once the file has downloaded, extract the binary and put it somewhere that is accessible from your terminal.